-Traffic & parking issues - Owner and Owner's lessee will make best efforts to shall yo 2) have an enforceable plan in place with regard to vehicular traffic and parking issues Λ caused by the operation of a restaurant which will include the following:
+Traffic & parking issues - Owner and Owner's lessee will make best efforts to shall yo 2) have an enforceable plan in place with regard to vehicular traffic and parking issues $\land$ caused by the operation of a restaurant which will include the following:

-- aurant which will include the ronowing.
-Vallet putters swall only paul cans in Off Sale paul Vallet putters swall only paul cans in Off Sale paul (a) No valet street parking, Valet parkers to obey speed limits when driving to and from the restaurant. - (b) Non-resident restaurant employees shall not be allowed to park in the neighborhood (i.e., on Montgomery Street between Green and Greenwich Streets, or on Alta Street or Montague Street), except that the property shall be limited to no more than two (2) Residential Parking Permits for the Owner and the Owner's lessee.
+aurant which will include the rollowing.

+Vallet paralles swall only paralle cars in left sall paralles when driving to and paralles in the sall salls. (a) No valet street parking, Valet parkers to obey speed limits when driving to and from the restaurant.
-(c) Restaurant patrons will be discouraged from parking in the neighborhood.

-- (d) The white zone in the turn-around area will be limited to the north side of Greenwich street, starting at the retaining wall at the North West corner of Greenwich and Montgomery Streets and running to the light standard located at the North East corner of Greenwich and Montgomery Streets (i.e., no larger than the white zone that was operated by the prior owner Jeffrey Pollack), and it will be effective for no more than the period from one hour before the restaurant opens to one hour after the restaurant closes. - (e) Owner and Owner's lessee will make their phone numbers publicly available to take complaints, if any, by neighborhood residents regarding speeding by valet parkers and any other violations of the above stated conditions.
+- (b) Non-resident restaurant employees shall not be allowed to park in the neighborhood (i.e., on Montgomery Street between Green and Greenwich Streets, or on Alta Street or Montague Street), except that the property shall be limited to no more than two (2) Residential Parking Permits for the Owner and the Owner's lessee. - (c) Restaurant patrons will be discouraged from parking in the neighborhood. - (d) The white zone in the turn-around area will be limited to the north side of Greenwich street, starting at the retaining wall at the North West corner of Greenwich and Montgomery Streets and running to the light standard located at the North East corner of Greenwich and Montgomery Streets (i.e., no larger than the white zone that was operated by the prior owner Jeffrey Pollack), and it will be effective for no more than the period from one hour before the restaurant opens to one hour after the restaurant closes.

+(e) Owner and Owner's lessee will make their phone numbers publicly available to take complaints, if any, by neighborhood residents regarding speeding by valet parkers and any other violations of the above stated conditions.

-BANE ON MUCH THE DAMAGE and ANEN NOTION ANALLAND MONTGOMO 3) supplies to the restaurant in bobtail trucks 12'6" or lower in height.
-V CANIC
+BANK ON MICH THE LAMPAGE and ANEN NOVIOW HAMPAND MONTGOMES OF Owner will make best efforts to ensure that Owner's lessee receives deliveries of supplies to the restaurant in bobtail trucks 12'6" or lower in height.

 No "Roof Terrace" service/after 9:00 pm.
-4)

-(food or alcohol) \$
+Cfood or alcohol) &

-5) No amplified, live entertainment.

-Dealing effectively with odors and garbage generated by restaurant use: To the 6) extent feasible, all garbage will be stored in a secure area under the front stairs for collection.
+- 5) No amplified, live entertainment. - Dealing effectively with odors and garbage generated by restaurant use: To the extent feasible, all garbage will be stored in a secure area under the front stairs for collection.
 Excess garbage, if any, will be placed in bin(s) behind the locked front gate.
 Keys will be provided to the sanitation company for removal.